elementary-swift/elementary-flow/README.md

 ***SwiftUI feel, CSS function.***

 Define layouts and styles right in your [ElementaryUI](https://github.com/elementary-swift/elementary-ui) or [Elementary](https://github.com/elementary-swift/elementary) components — no external build tools or separate stylesheets required.
-ElementaryFlow provides a Swift-native API that stays true to CSS, with type-checked properties, conditional styles for hover and focus states, and seamless composition with other CSS frameworks.
+ElementaryFlow provides a Swift-native API that maps efficiently to CSS, with type-checked properties, conditional styles for hover and focus states, and seamless composition with other CSS frameworks.

-🚧 Work In Progress 🚧

-Motivation
-+ provide in-code styling without external build steps or separate CSS style sheets
-+ thread the needle between a SwiftUI feel, but a CSS function
-+ do not commit to a design system or look
-+ works well for server and client use cases (ie: try to save bytes on the wire, and in the binary...)
-+ stay extensible and flexible (ie: no fixed overload, no enums, allow raw CSS everywhere)
-+ stay composable: should work in combination with other CSS solutions (tailwind, bootstrap, ...)
-+ try to cover most needs without have the base-css file explode

 ```swift
 struct DemoPage: HTML {